ChrstphrHll/npc_gen/students/Audree Dixon.md

 ---
 ### Description
 - 1st year Human Monk in Alderden
-- straight lighter blonde hair that's braided with turquoise ribbon (med), Blue eyes, and Fair skin
+- long curly strawberry blond hair that's plain, Blue eyes, and Fair skin
 - Is Clean and Licentious, and has Commonality as their ideal

 ### Organizations